-The Nazis knew how to create a martyr, they had been doing it for 20 years at this point.
-A massive state funeral for Heydrich, the grandest of the Nazi era, was held to demonstrate Nazi dominion over the province.
-In some ways, it was the absolute height of Nazi dominance.
+The Germans knew how to create a martyr, they had been doing it for 20 years at this point.
+A massive state funeral for Heydrich, the grandest of the Hitler era, was held to demonstrate Hitler's dominion over the province.
+In some ways, it was the absolute height of German dominance over occupied territories.

 |Lidice massacre.
 The town was then blown up.|

 The results of the Wannsee Conference over which Heydrich had so skillfully presided were much more heinous and could not be stopped by assassins hand grenades.
 The decisions that Heydrich rammed through there resulted in the worst of the Holocaust, in which untold millions of people were murdered by Heydrich's organization.
-The project of building the death camps in Poland was sentimentally named Operation Reinhard, in honor of the most evil man in Nazi Germany.
+The project of building the death camps in Poland was sentimentally named Operation Reinhard, in honor of the evilest man in World War II Germany.

-As a final thought, ponder this: there were many horrible, cruel, vile monsters in the Nazi regime.
+As a final thought, ponder this: there were many horrible, cruel, vile monsters in the German regime.
 Julius Streicher, for instance, came up with Der Stürmer, a vile anti-Semitic newspaper, and also published children's books - children's books - designed solely to make little kids hate Jews.
-Josef Mengele had children decapitated so that their heads could be sent to a SS lab to be studied for the causes of epidemic outbreaks.
-Heinrich Himmler created the death camps and, unlike all the other top Nazis, actually visited them to make sure they were killing people just the right way.
+Josef Mengele had children decapitated so that their heads could be sent to an SS lab to be studied for the causes of epidemic outbreaks.
+Heinrich Himmler created the death camps and, unlike all the other top dogs, actually visited them to make sure they were killing people just the right way.

 But Reinhard Heydrich, Reinhard Heydrich was the only one they ever sent a hit squad against.